TEAM-CZUCA/termux-setup/README.md

 Follow these simple commands to install and run the tool in your Termux:

 ```
-# 1. Update and upgrade your Termux packages
 pkg update && pkg upgrade -y

-# 2. Install Git and Python
 pkg install git python -y

-# 3. Clone the repository (Replace with your actual GitHub repo link)
 git clone https://github.com/TEAM-CZUCA/termux-setup.git

-# 4. Navigate to the directory
 cd termux-setup

-# 5. Run the tool
 python main.py
 ```

 ⚠️ Important Notes